-The separation of the universal pinch-point form fixed by Gauss’ law from nonuniversal background contributions with possible weak nonanalytic correlations is implicit in the Coulomb-phase description; here we make this separation operational for projected parton wavefunctions and use it comparatively to quantify ‘gauge dominance’ across distinct chiral flux sectors.
+The separation of the universal pinch-point form fixed by Gauss’ law from nonuniversal background contributions with possible weak nonanalytic correlations is implicit in the Coulomb-phase description; here we make this separation operational for projected parton wave functions and use it comparatively to quantify ‘gauge dominance’ across distinct chiral flux sectors.
 We now apply this diagnostic explicitly to the one-dimensional cuts shown in the bottom row of Fig.~\ref{fig:sq} for all eight $\mathrm{U(1)}$ chiral {\it Ans\"atze}.
-For each state, two orthogonal cuts through the pinch point $\mathbf{G}=(0,0,2)$ are shown: a vertical cut $(00k_z)$ probing variations along the pinched direction and a horizontal cut $(kk2)$ probing the transverse direction.
+For each state, two orthogonal cuts through the pinch point $\mathbf{G}=(0,0,2)$ are shown: a vertical cut $(00k_z)$ and a horizontal transverse cut $(kk2)$.
 Within the three-sector decomposition, the gauge contribution is identified by a strong, direction-dependent nonanalytic approach to $\mathbf{G}$, while matter-field and short-range contributions enter as backgrounds with possible weak nonanalyticities but cannot generate the pinch-point anisotropy by themselves.

 A first robust observation is that \emph{all} eight {\it Ans\"atze} exhibit a pronounced enhancement upon approaching $\mathbf{G}$ along the vertical $(00k_z)$ cut, demonstrating that a Coulombic gauge sector is present in every case.
 However, the sharpness of this enhancement varies significantly.
 The $(0,\pi/2,\pi)$ and $(\pi,\pi/2,\pi)$ states show the largest cusp-like increase in the $(00k_z)$ direction, indicating a strong gauge-sector signal, whereas the $(\pi/2,0,\pi/2)$ state displays a noticeably more rounded approach, consistent with a larger contribution from the matter and short-range sectors partially masking the singular contribution.
 The remaining states, $(0,\pi/2,0)$, $(\pi,\pi/2,0)$, $(\pi/2,0,-\pi/2)$, $(\pi/2,\pi/2,\pi/2)$, and $(\pi/2,\pi/2,-\pi/2)$, exhibit intermediate behavior, with clearly visible cusps but varying degrees of rounding near $\mathbf{G}$.